-PRECIOUS-Gold firms as trade hopes dent dollar; palladium sets record high
+PRECIOUS-Gold firms as trade hopes dent dollar; palladium surges to record

 “The risk sentiment in the equity market is pretty positive against the backdrop of the U.S.-China trade talk news and some support from the Chinese government, which is negative for gold,” said Julius Baer analyst Carsten Menke.

-“At the same time, we see that the dollar is a tad lower, which is providing a bit of support to gold prices.”
+“At the same time, we see the dollar is a tad lower, which is providing a bit of support to gold prices.”

 Menke added that expectations of easing trade tensions between U.S. and China would be positive for physical demand from major consumer China.